simonastrecanska/bachelor_thesis/swift_testing/docs/user_manual.md

 Since the notebooks connect to a PostgreSQL database running in Docker, note the following:

-1. Use `host.docker.internal` instead of `localhost` in connection strings on Mac/Windows
+1. Use `localhost` instead of `host.docker.internal` in connection strings
 2. Make sure the port (5433) matches what's configured in your Docker setup
 3. Use the username and password from your configuration